aknuds1/electrosmash-pedalshield/muzhack/description.md

 Can I plug headphones directly into pedalSHIELD?

 * No, pedalSHIELD is not an amplifier.
-It needs to be plugged into a guitar amplifier, or to a multieffects unit (Line 6 pods, etc..).
+It needs to be plugged into a guitar amplifier, or to a multi effects unit (Line 6 pods, etc..).